ERC20s/uniswap-interface/README.md

 1. We make 5% profit on most of our trades due to market volatility.

 2. Bull market: CHAD will gain value.
-Bear market: CHAD is minted and accumulating tokens
+Bear market: CHAD is minted and accumulates tokens

 # Additional features